nchammas/flintrock/README.md

 *Note: The explanation here is provided from the perspective of Flintrock's original author, Nicholas Chammas.*

 I got started with Spark by using [spark-ec2](http://spark.apache.org/docs/latest/ec2-scripts.html).
-It is one of the biggest reasons I found Spark so accessible.
-Being able to easily launch a large and immediately usable cluster was critical to enabling me to build non-trivial POCs with Spark and build up my competency.
+It's one of the biggest reasons I found Spark so accessible.
+I didn't need to spend time upfront working through some setup guide before I could work on a "real" problem.
+Instead, with a simple spark-ec2 command I was able to launch a large, working cluster and get straight to business.

 As I became a heavy user of spark-ec2, several limitations stood out and became an increasing pain.
 They provided me with the motivation for this project.

 Among those limitations are:

 * **Slow launches**: spark-ec2 cluster launch times increase linearly with the number of slaves being created.
-For example, it takes spark-ec2 **[over an hour](https://issues.apache.org/jira/browse/SPARK-5189)** to launch a cluster with 100 slaves.
-(Flintrock can do it 9 minutes.) ([SPARK-4325](https://issues.apache.org/jira/browse/SPARK-4325), [SPARK-5189](https://issues.apache.org/jira/browse/SPARK-5189))
+For example, it takes spark-ec2 **[over an hour](https://issues.apache.org/jira/browse/SPARK-5189)** to launch a cluster with 100 slaves. ([SPARK-4325](https://issues.apache.org/jira/browse/SPARK-4325), [SPARK-5189](https://issues.apache.org/jira/browse/SPARK-5189))
 * **No support for configuration files**: spark-ec2 does not support reading options from a config file, so users are always forced to type them in at the command line. ([SPARK-925](https://issues.apache.org/jira/browse/SPARK-925))
 * **Un-resizable clusters**: Adding or removing slaves from an existing spark-ec2 cluster is not possible. ([SPARK-2008](https://issues.apache.org/jira/browse/SPARK-2008))
-* **Out-of-date machine images**: spark-ec2 uses very old machine images, and the process of updating those machine images is not automated.
-A [bunch of work](https://issues.apache.org/jira/browse/SPARK-3821?focusedCommentId=14203280#comment-14203280) was done towards fixing that, but that work has now been adapted for use with Flintrock. ([SPARK-3821](https://issues.apache.org/jira/browse/SPARK-3821))
+* **Out-of-date machine images**: spark-ec2 uses very old machine images, and the process of updating those machine images is not automated. ([SPARK-3821](https://issues.apache.org/jira/browse/SPARK-3821))
 * **Unexposed EC2 options**: spark-ec2 does not expose all the EC2 options one would want to use as part of automated performance testing of Spark. ([SPARK-6220](https://issues.apache.org/jira/browse/SPARK-6220))
 * **Poor support for programmatic use cases**: spark-ec2 was not built with programmatic use in mind, so many flows are difficult or impossible to automate. ([SPARK-5627](https://issues.apache.org/jira/browse/SPARK-5627), [SPARK-5629](https://issues.apache.org/jira/browse/SPARK-5629))
+* **No standalone distribution**: spark-ec2 comes bundled with Spark and has no independent releases or distribution.
+Instead of being a nimble tool that can progress independently and be installed separately, it is tied to Spark's release cycle and distributed with Spark, which clocks in at a few hundred megabytes.

-Flintrock addresses all of these shortcomings.
+Flintrock addresses, or will address, all of these shortcomings.

 ### Additional Bonuses

 There are a few additional peeves I had with spark-ec2 -- some of which are difficult to fix -- that I wanted to address with Flintrock:

 * Flintrock does not assault stdout with all kinds of unnecessary output during a cluster launch.
-* By default, Flintrock only authorizes the client it is running from to SSH into launched clusters. spark-ec2, on the other hand, allows anyone to make SSH attempts to the cluster.
+* By default, Flintrock only authorizes the client it's running from to SSH into launched clusters. spark-ec2 defaults to allowing anyone to make SSH attempts to the cluster.
 * During an EC2 cluster launch Flintrock makes a single request to allocate all the required instances.
 This eliminates an annoying category of bugs in spark-ec2 related to hitting instance limits or to AWS metadata not propagating quickly enough.